alema416/HI4Lines_Insp/README.md

 * add python enviroments and docker instructions
 * make the code device agnostic (replace paths and IP addresses with argparse)
 * differentiate *persample metrics* and *global metrics*
+* yaml for yolo detection only vs detection+classification